aspose-pdf-cloud/Aspose.PDF-Products/pdf/net/conversion/pdf-to-pdfa/_index.md

  Aspose.PDF Cloud developers can easily load & convert PDF to PDF/A files in just a few lines of code.

 {{% /blocks/products/pf/agp/text %}}

-{{< blocks/products/pf/json-ld-howto howToName="How to convert PDF to PDF/A using .NET" howToDesc="Sample code for PDF to PDF/A C# conversion."
-    stepName1="Initialize a Document" stepText1="Initialize a new Document" stepName2="Load an Image" stepText2="Load input PDF image" stepName3="Save PDF/A" stepText3="Finally, save the output PDF/A file"
->}}

 1. Create a new Configuration object with your Application Secret and Application Key
 1. Create an object to connect to the Cloud API